helidon-io/helidon/examples/media/multipart/README.md

-# Helidon Nima MultiPart Example
+# Helidon SE MultiPart Example

 This example demonstrates how to use `MultiPartSupport` with both the `WebServer` and `WebClient` APIs.